The ‘Last’ Jedi? Doubt it.

 Oxycodone is that good.
 It can make just about anything bearable.

 Lost was the big hit that year.
 And the trailer was enough to get anyone interested.
-A plane is pulled apart in mid-air, people screaming and then they are all stuck on an island together.
+A plane is pulled apart in mid-air, people scream and then they are all stuck on an island together.
 Who wouldn’t want to watch that?
 It is a helluva hook.

 But even with the oxycodone and the fact that I was immobilised on a couch I still didn’t want to watch Lost.
 I started watching it, sure, but gave up about half way through the second episode despite J.J.
 Abrams best efforts to keep me intrigued.